-- Improved Agent Off mode to do even less work - · Fixed XSS false positive for inputs with benign embedded HTML involving background images - Added new flag, -max-connections to control the number of simultaneous connections the agent can process.
+- Improved Agent Off mode to do even less work - Fixed XSS false positive for inputs with benign embedded HTML involving background images - Added new flag, -max-connections to control the number of simultaneous connections the agent can process.
 If the number is exceeded the connection is dropped.
 By default, there is no limit, but may change in the future. - · Added additional metrics collection on connections and request types that will appear on agent dashboards - · Partially restructured internal locking to reduce latency under high loads and concurrency - Refreshed internally-used, third-party libraries (from the command line type agent -legal for the bill of materials)

-- Changed it so agent now tokenizes the query string and post data in two ways simultaneously to handle platform differences (Ruby, Python, Golang uses one way, and PHP, Node.
-Js, .Net. does it another) to minimize false negatives - Fixed AgentAddress incorrectly being passed back, removing the TCP/IP port or UDS name - · Changed it so low quality SQLi signals are now tagged separately
+- Changed it so agent now tokenizes the query string and post data in two ways simultaneously to handle platform differences (Ruby, Python, Golang uses one way, and PHP, Node.Js, .Net. does it another) to minimize false negatives - Fixed AgentAddress incorrectly being passed back, removing the TCP/IP port or UDS name - Changed it so low quality SQLi signals are now tagged separately

-- Added redaction of query string in HTTP response header Location - Added ability for "off mode" to still count number of requests coming in, which helps agents in debugging and in estimation of load - Added inspection of top level JSON arrays (JSON objects already unpacked).
+- Added redaction of query string in HTTP response header Location - · Added ability for "off mode" to still count number of requests coming in, which helps agents in debugging and in estimation of load - Added inspection of top level JSON arrays (JSON objects already unpacked).
 For example input of foo=bar&obj=["something", "apple"] the values in the obj are now inspected for attacks.
 Input of foo=bar&obj={"something", "apple"} was already being inspected correctly.
-This improves reduction of both false positives and false negatives. - Added redaction of sensitive data in the unlikely corner case of an "attack in the URI path (not the query string!) that contained a credit card" - Included golang runtime version in the Bill of Materials (agent -legal) - Changed AgentEnabled to now indicate if the agent is processing requests or not; 0 means off, while 1 means it's processing requests normally
+This improves reduction of both false positives and false negatives.

+Changed Agentenabled to now indicate in the agent is processing requests of not, o means on, while ± means it s processing requests normally

-· Fixed XSS false positive in fully formed XML documents that are POSTed
+Fixed XSS false positive in fully formed XML documents that are POSTed